No items found.

 Starting a podcast on YouTube

-New podcast listeners prefer video, while 38% of listeners choose YouTube as their podcast listening platform.
-YouTube is rocketing in popularity.
-They have a dedicated podcast page, and they are becoming increasingly podcast-oriented.
+38% of listeners choose YouTube as their podcast listening platform.
+YouTube has a dedicated podcast page, and they are becoming increasingly podcast-oriented.

 When it comes to starting a podcast on YouTube, think about:

-• Whether your podcast recording software captures high-quality video
+• Whether your recording software captures high-quality video.

 To start a YouTube podcast, record and create your video podcast as usual, then do the following:

-We also suggest you make use of YouTube shorts to increase your exposure.
-You can easily create shareable shorts with Riverside’s clip feature and then simply upload them to YouTube.
+Don’t forget to use YouTube shorts to increase your exposure and engagement.
+I create my shorts with Riverside’s Magic Clips and then simply upload them to YouTube.

 9. Promote and monetize your podcast

-You’ll want to invest in podcast promotion and monetization to turn your podcast into a full income stream.
+If you’re making a podcast to make money, you’ll need to invest in podcast promotion and monetization to turn it into a revenue stream.

 Over 55% of listeners have made purchases from podcast ads.
-This means if you’ve got the audience, you can make a good amount of money from podcast sponsorships and advertising.
+This means if you’ve got the right audience, you could be making a good amount of money from podcast sponsorships and advertising.

 Promoting your podcast

-You can try many podcast promotions and marketing tactics.
+You can try different podcast promotions and marketing tactics.
 Here are some ideas:

 • Invest in SEO to increase your discoverability on search engines.
 Add relevant keywords to your podcast descriptions, show notes, titles, and transcripts.

-• Create short, shareable teasers and post them on social media.
+• Create short, shareable teaser clips and post them on social media.
 (You can create these in just one click using Riverside's Magic Clips AI tool).

 • Build your online presence and create a podcast website.
-Try expanding your reach by using transcripts to repurpose episodes into blogs.
+Expand your reach by repurposing episode transcripts into blog posts.

-• Join a promotion platform or network to effortlessly get the right connections.
+• Join a promotion platform or network to build connections.
 You can try agencies like True Native Media or Frqncy Media.

 Popular promotions tactics for starting a podcast